 AI keeps coming up, but nobody owns it

 You do not need a permanent AI executive when the company is still choosing the first workflows, operating model, and governance approach.
-Fractional support lets you buy judgment before you buy an org chart.
+Fractional lets you buy judgment before you buy an org chart.

 That middle stage is where a fractional Head of AI can help.
-The job is not to make the company look “AI-native.”
+The job is not to make the company look AI-native.
 The job is to create enough clarity and ownership for one useful, governed production outcome.

 If that sounds familiar, the pages on what a fractional Head of AI does and why AI pilots fail to reach production are the next useful reads.